-Drawings of the following are shown in Appendix VII.
+Drawings of the following are shown in Appendix VI.

-2.4.1.3 Administration blocks
+2.5.3.3 Administration block

-The bulletin indicate for the school having capacity of 1000 student plus need to have not less than 40 teachers excluding other staffs such as school bursar, secretary etc. The administrative building will be constructed as an elevated building and its drawings are obtained in Appendix VII.
+The bulletin indicate for the school having capacity of 1000 student plus need to have not less than 40 teachers excluding other staffs such as school bursar, secretary etc. The administrative building will be constructed as an elevated building whereas only one (1) building will be constructed and its drawings are obtained in Appendix VI.

-2.4.1.4 Toilets
+2.5.3.4 Toilets

 The proposed toilet facility will comprise of one block with 16 holes to be constructed standalone as scheduling shows with estimates of one (1) hole for twenty (20) people, nevertheless, some of classrooms will be having sanitary rooms as designed, dormitory, and dining hall will also be having sanitary rooms.
-Drawings are obtained in Appendix VII.
+Drawings obtained in Appendix VI.